-History of Service

-How does your organization deepen support for your key constituencies?

-Your answer should include:

-- Your organization's founding history highlighting arts education services - Community service goals - Education program goals - Clear description of how the applicant has directly improved access to opportunities for key constituencies.
+History of Comiss History of Service 10 points How does your organization deepen support for your key constituencies?
+Your answer should include: Your organization's founding history highlighting arts education services Community service goals Education program goals Clear description of how the applicant has directly improved access to opportunities for key constituencies.
+Accessibility 10 Points Describe your organization's specialized programming and accommodations for individuals with disabilities, if any.
+10 Points Describe your organization's specialized language access accommodations or programming for non-English speaking communities, if any.

-Accessibility

-Describe your organization's specialized programming and accommodations for individuals with disabilities, if any.

-Describe your organization's specialized language access accommodations or programming for non-English speaking communities, if any.

 Accessibility accommodations that are "upon-request only" are admirable but will not be considered a specialized service.

-Organization 20 points

-Budget

-How will you use these funds?

-Your response must include:

-- Explanation of expenses for your arts education activities - Budget Form should be reflective of your narrative

-Panelists will review this response in addition to the uploaded Budget Form to review the applicant's financial history and financial practices.

-Percent of participants that are identified as economically disadvantaged 10 points
+Organization 20 points Budget 10 points How will you use these funds?
+Your response must include: Explanation of expenses for your arts education activities Budget Form should be reflective of your narrative Panelists will review this response in addition to the uploaded Budget Form to review the applicant's financial history and financial practices.
+Percent of participants that are identified as economically disadvantaged 10 points Applicants will select a response from a list of options

-Urgency 30 Points

-Effects from the COVID-19 Pandemic 5 points

-Due to COVID-19 and the related slowdown, has your organization experienced any of the following losses since March 2020?
-Check all that apply:

-- Reduction in revenue or funding

-- Increased costs of doing business

-- Inability to make rent or mortgage payments

-- Cancellation of events and/or programming

-- Transition to online events

-- Difficulty fulfilling services

-- Pay/salary cuts for staff

-- Termination of staff
+Urgency 30 Points Effects from the COVID-19 Pandemic 5 points Due to COVID-19 and the related slowdown, has your organization experienced any of the following losses since March 2020?
+Check all that apply: Reduction in revenue or funding Increased costs of doing business Inability to make rent or mortgage payments Cancellation of events and/or programming Transition to online events Difficulty fulfilling services Pay/salary cuts for staff Termination of staff Discrimination Losses due to deposits, leases, and other down-payments that will not be refunded Other None.

-- Discrimination

-- Losses due to deposits, leases, and other down-payments that will not be refunded

-- Other

-- None.
 COVID-19 did not slowdown or affect the organization.

-Previous City Funding

-In the last five years, how much funding have you received from the City of Austin Cultural Arts Division, not including relief funds?

-Percentage of annual budget for Arts Education activities 10 points

-What percent of your annual operating budget is allocated to arts education activities?

-Overall Budget Size

-What is your organizational budget?
+Previous City Funding 5 points In the last five years, how much funding have you received from the City of Austin Cultural Arts Division, not including relief funds?
+Applicants will select a response from a list of options Percentage of annual budget for Arts Education activities 10 points What percent of your annual operating budget is allocated to arts education activities?
+Applicants will select a response from a list of options Overall Budget Size 10 Points What is your organizational budget?
+Applicants will select a response from a list of options